 Although it’s not quick (it boasts just 34hp and a top speed of 75mph), it’s sprightly enough.
-The ride quality – a hallmark of old, French cars -– allows you to keep pace over potholes, while the brakes are adequate, if a little worrying if you’ve just jumped out of a modern car.
+The ride quality – a hallmark of old French cars – allows you to keep pace over potholes, while the brakes are adequate, if a little worrying if you’ve just jumped out of something modern.

 Tell me about buying one

-As with many old cars we review, rust is the biggest concern.
+As with many old cars, rust is the biggest concern.
 It’s particularly prominent around the rear suspension mountings, so inspect carefully.
-If it’s been repaired (and it probably has at some point), satisfy yourself that it’s been done properly rather than a quick patch to get it through an MOT.
+If it’s been repaired (and it probably has at some point), satisfy yourself that it’s been done properly rather than a quick patch to get it through an MOT test.